 topics such as leadership, public speaking and interpersonal skills.
 Explorer Post #699 has 80 active members, making it one of the largest Explorer groups in the state.

 Though his dedication to law enforcement is evident, what is often not so obvious is his dedication to the community.
-He currently serves on the Executive Board of Gwinnett Clean and Beautiful, and the Board of
+He currently serves on the Executive Board of Gwinnett Clean and Beautiful and has served on the Board of

 Gwinnett Neighborhood Leadership.
 He has also served on the Georgia Sheriff’s Association Legislative Committee, Lawrenceville City Council, Gwinnett County Merit Board, Gwinnett County Airport Authority,